You are listening to the Sean Hannity Radio Show Podcast.

 I think that's ridiculous.

-And I'm the guy saying I don't really give a rip what anybody does in the privacy of their bedroom Obi.
+And I'm the guy saying I don't really give a rip what anybody does in the privacy of their bedroom, Obi.

-I with all due respect to everybody, whether you're heterosexual, whether you're gay and lesbian I don't care I have more important things to do than give a rip about what people are doing in their bedroom.
+I have more important things to do than give a rip about what people are doing in their bedroom.

-Absolutely absolutely and the way that she just tries to portray herself as some strong champion for that is it's so ridiculous.
+And the way that she just tries to portray herself as some strong champion for that is it's so ridiculous.

 It's so ridiculous.

-I mean it advises in too who would you who would you want on your side fighting with you?
+Who would you want on your side fighting with you?

 Who's more of a champion?